 Parental leave runs concurrently with Paid Family and Medical Leave (PFML; see below).
 Employees are not eligible to take eight weeks plus an additional 12 weeks under PFML; they must run at the same time.

 9. Paid Family and Medical Leave (PFML)

-At that time, most workers in Massachusetts will be eligible to get up to 12 weeks of paid family leave and up to 20 weeks of paid medical leave.
-Contributions to the program begin on October 1, 2019, and will be managed through the Department of Family and Medical Leave (DFML).
+Most workers in Massachusetts are eligible to get up to 12 weeks of paid family leave and up to 20 weeks of paid medical leave.
+The program is funded by employer and employee contributions, and is managed through the Department of Family and Medical Leave (DFML).
 You can learn more about this in our article, What employers should know about leave of absence requirements.

 These are just a few highlights of the myriad Massachusetts wage and hour laws and requirements employers need to know.
 To learn more about these laws, please consult the following: